Cleaning your ears

 You should never stick a foreign object into your ear to help remove the wax.
 If you feel like wax is lodged in your ear and are experiencing discomfort, you should see your doctor.

 If eardrops aren’t doing the trick, you may consider using an ear syringe to irrigate your ear.
-You can find these at your local drugstore.
+You can find these at your local drugstore or online.
 Make sure you follow all instructions clearly.
 If you aren’t sure how to use the ear syringe, consult your doctor.

 It’s commonly thought that cotton swabs, or even hairpins or paperclips, can clean the ear.
 This isn’t accurate.
 Sticking a foreign object in your ear can actually push the earwax further in the ear or damage the ear canal and eardrum.
 These outcomes may result in serious complications.
 If you suspect any of these things has happened to you, consult your doctor.

 Most people’s ears make just enough earwax necessary to protect against infections and water.
 In most cases, you won’t need to remove earwax manually or consult your doctor for treatment.
 Generally, wax gradually moves out of the ears on its own.

 Not everyone’s ears are the same, though.
 Some people find that their ears produce too much wax.